 “In essentials, unity; in non-essentials, liberty; in all things, charity.” – Saint Augustine

-- Inspiration is a characteristic of Scripture that describes its nature as God-breathed (2 Tim.
-3:16); meaning, the Holy Spirit superintended the writings of the authors so that what they wrote were the words God wanted them to write (2 Pet.
+- I believe inspiration is a characteristic of Scripture that describes its nature as God-breathed (2 Tim.
+3:16), meaning the Holy Spirit superintended the writings of the authors so that what they wrote were the words God wanted them to write (2 Pet.
 1:20-21).

-- Salvation is offered to all people through the proclamation of the gospel (Rom.
-10:14), which is the announcement that Jesus Christ, as God incarnate, lived a sinless life, was crucified for humanity’s sin, rose from the dead, and ascended into heaven (Rom.
+- I believe salvation is offered to all people through the proclamation of the gospel (Rom.
+10:14), which is the announcement that Jesus, as God incarnate, lived a sinless life, was crucified for humanity’s sin, rose from the dead, and ascended into heaven (Rom.
 3:23, 6:23, 10:9-10).

-- The Holy Spirit is the third person of the Trinity (Matt.
-28:19, Acts 5:3-4) along with the Father and the Son.
+- I believe the Holy Spirit is the third person of the Trinity (Matt.
+28:19, Acts 5:3-4), along with the Father and the Son.
 He proceeds from the Father and Son (John 14:26, 15:26, 16:7) in an eternal relationship of dependence but not inferiority.